permissionlesstech/georelays/README.md

 ---

 ## Attribution
-`nostr_relays.csv` and `relay_discovery_results.json` may include DB‑IP data created by DB‑IP, available at https://www.db-ip.com.
+`nostr_relays.csv` and `relay_discovery_results.json` use a database curated by DB‑IP, available at https://www.db-ip.com.